llunasanz/clothes_scrapping/README.md

 # Clothes scrapping

 Web scrapping use case from a data engineer test.
+The original data tests is in the zip file "original_test.zip".

 # Index